Mitchell-Turner/invoice-accrual-automation/README.md

 ---

+## 🧪 Sample Data

+This repo includes two sample Excel files to demonstrate the pipeline:
+- `sample_data_invoice.xlsx`: Contains 5 fake invoice lines across contracts and sources
+- `sample_data_mmp_ref.xlsx`: A mock MMP reference table with allocation percentages

+These can be used to test the script and understand the expected format.

 ## ⚠️ Disclaimer

 This project contains **sample data only** and does not expose any real vendors, contracts, or PHI.
 All logic and structure are generic and anonymized for demonstration purposes.